aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 The following lines of code set the new task start date.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-SetAttributesForNewTasks-SetAttributesForNewTasks.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-SetAttributesForNewTasks.cs" >}}

 ## **Reading Custom and Built-in Properties**
 In Aspose.Tasks for .NET the custom properties are available through the typed collection whereas the built-in properties are available directly.

 The following code example demonstrates how to read custom and built-in properties.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadMetaProperties-ReadMetaProperties.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadMetaProperties.cs" >}}